Ted and Ralph: Sketches

 The sketches often follow a familiar pattern: Ted is working on the estate, Ralph approaches him nervously and tries to strike up a conversation, culminating in a request for Ted to spend time with him ("Are you interested in French cinema, at all, Ted?") and Ted gently turning him down usually citing a problem with "the drainage in the lower field".

 Ralph is extremely nervous around Ted, with the two never making eye contact.
 Ralph often rambles on in monologues of unconnected topics.
 As the show progresses the two appear to develop a closer relationship, occasionally going fishing together and sharing more personal conversations.
+In one sketch Ralph steps in to defend Ted from the offensive slurs made by one of his upper-class friends.

 While Ted and his friends are playing a pub drinking game in which each spoken word must be preceded by a vegetable, Ralph, pressured into following the rules of the game, has to deliver the news to Ted that his wife has died, by saying: "Tomato - Ted - aubergine - your - potato - wife's - turnip - dead."
 One of Higson's favourite sketches, it proved to be "a nightmare to film", and the script was so difficult to follow that the director eventually had to film the sketch one vegetable word at a time.

 Ted's wife had requested that Always on My Mind be played at her funeral: as the cassette player fails, Ralph sings it.
 After the funeral, Ted tries to maintain his sober and collected attitude, but in a rare moment of raw emotion as they walk back to the estate, Ted stumbles and is supported by Ralph.

-In the series 3 finale, Ralph, struggling to express his feelings with Ted while "having a fun drink" at the pub, eventually finds an expressive outlet through a drunken, impassioned karaoke performance of Burning Love, performed in front of Ted and his mates.
-Ends with a dream sequence by Ralph in which they are joyously romping through a field.
+In the series three finale, Ralph, struggling to express his feelings with Ted while "having a fun drink" at the pub, eventually finds an expressive outlet through a drunken, impassioned karaoke performance of Burning Love, performed in front of Ted and his mates.
+The sketch ends with a dream sequence by Ralph in which they are joyously romping through a field.